charlesbrandt/public/code/testing/cypress.md

 https://github.com/bahmutov/cy-api

-Installing this in the cypress included container is proving to be a challenge
+Installing this in the cypress included container is a challenge.
+May be better if you are running cypress directly on a local host machine.

 ```
 FROM cypress/included:7.7.0